PHX2600/The-Archive/forum/General Discussion/0155 - Does the US postal service really want feedback.md

 Posted by **ThatGuy** on Wed July 23rd, 2008 11:15:53 PM

-I hate the post office as far as security goes, like George Carlin said &quot;They don't give a fuck about you&quot;
+I hate the post office as far as security goes, like George Carlin said "They don't give a fuck about you"

 --------------------------------------------------------------------------------